+3.1.1 Stimulus material

-- 3.1.1.
-Stimulus material.
-The auditory stimulus material for the matched-guise experiment was a short text, selected from the children's book Can't you sleep, Little bear?
+The auditory stimulus material for the matched-guise experiment was a short text, selected from the children's book Can't You Sleep, Little Bear?
 (Waddell and Firth 2005) and consisting of six sentences.
-Besides recordings of Danish and Swedish, which were made by one and the same speaker, recordings were also made by speakers of four other languages, namely Norwegian, Dutch, Frisian and Indonesian, that served as distracter stimuli.
+Besides recordings by the same speaker of Danish and Swedish, recordings were also made by speakers of four other languages, namely Norwegian, Dutch, Frisian, and Indonesian, that served as distracter stimuli.
 In total, the stimulus material thus comprised six different audio fragments representing six different languages.
-The six texts were presented to the Danish and Swedish participants in the following order: Norwegian, Dutch, native language (Danish or Swedish, respectively), Frisian, Indonesian, neighbouring language (Swedish or Danish, respectively).
-In other words, the order in which the languages were presented to the children was adapted to the country in which the experiment was held, but the two guises which where the focus of the present study were always separated by two distracters. - 3.1.2.
-Bilingual speaker.
+The six texts were presented to the Danish and Swedish participants in the following order: Norwegian, Dutch, native language (Danish or Swedish, respectively), Frisian, Indonesian, neighboring language (Swedish or Danish, respectively).
+In other words, the order in which the languages were presented to the children was adapted to the country in which the experiment was held, but the two guises which where the focus of the present study were always separated by two distracters.

+3.1.2 Bilingual speaker

 The Danish and the Swedish texts were produced by the same speaker: a young female Dane who had grown up in Southern Sweden but consistently spoke Danish with her Danish parents and siblings at home.
 A crucial factor in using the matched-guise technique is that reactions are attributable to the language itself.
 Therefore, much care was taken to ensure that the bilingual speaker sounded natively Danish and Swedish.
 This was done by organizing two so-called voice parades, which investigated whether the bilingual speaker sounded as native to listeners with both language backgrounds as other native speakers of the two languages did.
 It involved presenting native listeners (none of which participated in the matched-guise experiment) with a number of recordings of native speakers, including one by the bilingual, and instructing them to pick out one speaker that sounded non-native.
 We assumed that if the bilingual speaker is not chosen as the foreigner more often than on chance level, he or she sounds sufficiently native for our purpose.
-Two voice-parades were conducted, a Danish and a Swedish one.
+Two voice parades were conducted, a Danish and a Swedish one.
 Five recordings were presented to 30 Danish and 15 Swedish listeners.
-For the Danish version, the four other recordings were produced by native female Danish speakers from the greater Copenhagen area, the same geographical area that the bilingual hailed from.
+For the Danish version, the four other recordings were produced by native female Danish speakers from the greater Copenhagen area, the same geographical area that the ngual aker tracter Dist 2 tracter Dist 3 racter Dist 4 tracter Chance level Total N % N % N % N % N % % N Danish listeners 0 0 0 0 3 20 12 80 0 0 20 15 Swedish listeners 3 10 5 17 0 0 13 43 9 30 20 30 bilingual hailed from.
 The distracter recordings in the Swedish version were all recordings of female speakers from Southern Sweden.
 In both voice parades, the bilingual speaker was presented as the third speaker of five.
 The results of the tests are shown in Table 1, which demonstrates that the bilingual speaker was not judged as sounding less native than the distracter recordings.
-In the Swedish voice parade, the bilingual speaker was selected by none of the listeners as having a foreign accent; in the Danish voice parade she was chosen by 10% of the listeners, which is still clearly below chance level.
+In the Swedish voice parade, the bilingual speaker was selected by none of the listeners as having a foreign accent; in the Danish voice parade, she was chosen by 10% of the listeners, which is still clearly below chance level.
 Table 1 demonstrates that the recordings of the bilingual speaker were not rated significantly less native sounding than the other recordings by neither Danish or Swedish listeners.
 This suggests that both guises recorded for the experiment are perceived as native Danish and Swedish.